raddessi/salt-gnupg-rotate/docs/about.md

 - [Tutorials](./tutorials/index) contains lessons that take the reader through a series of steps to complete a project of some kind
-- [Topic guides](./topic-guides/index) discuss key topics and concepts at a fairly high level and provide useful background information and explanation.
 - [Reference guides](./reference-guides/index) contain technical reference
   material.
 They describe how this project works and how to use it but assume that you have a basic understanding of key concepts.